septentrio-gnss/mosaicHAT/README.md

 ### 1.4 Antennas

 mosaic is a dual-antenna module.
-It can perfectly function with one antenna, however, connecting a second antenna increases accuracy and enables orientation sensing.
+It can perfectly function with one antenna, however, connecting a second antenna increases accuracy and enables heading sensing.

 Following is the antennas part in schematic.

 <img src="ant_sch.PNG" width="60%">

 #### 1.4.2	First Antenna
 The first antenna SMA connector is directly connected to ANT1 pad.
 ANT1 is ESD-protected within the module and carries DC voltage.
-For more details on antennas check mosaic's [Hardware Manual](HWManual.pdf)
+The DC voltage of ANT1 is supplied from mosaic's VANT pad.
+Mosaichat's user could choose between 3.3V and 5V supply to VANT using 2.00 mm header jumpers.

 The nominal input impedance of the RF line is 50 Ohms.
 Thus, antenna trace should have a characteristic impedance (Zo) of 50 Ohms.
 Line impedance could be measured by different tools, such as the freeware [Saturn PCB toolkit](https://saturnpcb.com/pcb_toolkit).